DavidDuwaer/globol/README.md

 # Feedback

 If something is missing from this library that makes it not fit your use case today, or if you find a bug that spoils it for you, don't hesitate to create an Issue or a Pull Request.
-Feedback and contributions are sincerely appreciated.
+Or just a PM!
+At this moment, the library is not at 1.0 yet and is organically growing to suit the use cases we run into first!
+Any feedback and/or contribution are sincerely appreciated.

 # License